renesas-rz/rzv_ai_sdk/smart_parking/readme.md

 #### Hardware Requirement
 - RZ/V2L board
-- USB camera (no driver installation) connected to board
+- USB camera
-- USB mouse (no driver installation) connected to board
+- USB mouse
+- USB Keyboard
-- USB Hub (no driver installation) connected to board
+- USB Hub
-- HDMI monitor connected to board
+- HDMI monitor
+>**Note:** All external devices will be attached to the board and does not require any driver installation (Plug n Play Type)
 #### Software Requirement
 - Ubuntu 20.04
 - OpenCV 4.x